Liguid target for F18 production

 From its early years, Nuclear Medicine is a powerful diagnostics tool using scintigraphy with single photons (SPECT).
 This activity is mature and now slowly decreasing while the new imaging modality based on positron emitters isotopes (PET) is very promising, but still in its infancy and fast growing.

 - For SPECT the most widely used radioisotope is Technetium-99m (Tc99m).
-Because of foreseen world shortages of reactors route ( most of them will stop in 2015-2016) the IAEA and OCDE experts have recommended to explore alternative production methods based on accelerators.
+Because of world shortages of reactors route (many of them are stopped in 2015-2016) the IAEA and OCDE experts have recommended to explore alternative production methods based on accelerators.
 Therefore dedicated high intensity cyclotrons could be the working horses of these new routes.

 - The PET activity is in full swing worldwide, with 80% of the PET scans exams in oncology and 20% in neurology.